jmandel/kiln/README.md

 ## Overview

-Kiln is a sophisticated, browser-based framework for orchestrating multi-step AI-driven workflows.
-It excels at complex generative tasks, such as transforming a simple patient sketch (e.g., "52F with chest pain") into a detailed clinical narrative and then converting that narrative into a standards-compliant FHIR document bundle.
-The engine decomposes workflows into granular, observable steps, ensuring transparency, debuggability, and resilience.
+Kiln is a browser-based framework for orchestrating multi-step AI-driven workflows.
+It transforms patient sketches (e.g., "52F with chest pain") into clinical narratives and FHIR document bundles.
+The engine decomposes workflows into observable steps for debugging and resumption.

 Key features include:
 - **Step-by-Step Execution**: Workflows are broken into atomic steps (e.g., planning, drafting, validation) that can be cached, replayed, or resumed.